vivekshah001/Netflix-customer-churn-prediction/README.md

 # Netflix-customer-churn-prediction
-This repository contains a machine learning project focused on predicting customer churn for a Netflix-like subscription platform.
+This repository contains a machine learning project that predicts customer churn for a Netflix-like subscription platform.
-The objective is to identify customers who are likely to cancel their subscription based on historical data and behavioral patterns.
+The goal is to identify users likely to cancel their subscription using historical and behavioral data.

-#Project Overview
+📌 Project Overview

-Customer churn is a critical business problem in subscription-based services.
-Predicting churn allows companies to take proactive retention measures and reduce revenue loss.
+Customer churn is a major challenge for subscription-based businesses.
+Accurately predicting churn enables proactive retention strategies and helps reduce revenue loss.

 This project:

-Analyzes customer data
+Analyzes customer behavior data

-Identifies patterns associated with churn
+Identifies key factors contributing to churn

-Builds and evaluates machine learning models to predict churn
+Builds and evaluates machine learning models for churn prediction

-Workflow
+🔄 Workflow

-Data Preprocessing
+1. Data Preprocessing

 Handling missing values